Soleirolia: Description

-It is a delicate-looking creeping herb with juicy bright green or yellow leaves and multitudes of tiny white flowers.
+It is a delicate-looking creeping herb with juicy bright green or yellow leaves and multitudes of tiny pink flowers, male and female separate.
 It grows close to the ground in mats and is sometimes used in ornamental gardens alongside ferns and other moisture-loving types of plant.

 The leaves are usually slightly stalked, about 5 mm across.
-The minute flowers produce oval seeds.
+The minute female flowers produce oval seeds, while the male flowers produce pollen.

 Distribution

-This species is native to the northern Mediterranean region in and around Italy and nearby islands, but it has been introduced and cultivated nearly worldwide as an ornamental and garden plant.

-It has been recorded from the north east of Ireland in counties Antrim and Down.